 There were fabulous pikoras and dips which I never did learn the names of, and to drink, there was the most amazing beverage called a mango lassi.
 I thought I had died and gone to heaven.
 In fact, I think I even saw the robust, bronze statue of Ganesh sitting in the corner wink at me.
 Ya, it was that good.
 A fabulous, fabulous experience.

 And then there was naan.
 Beautiful, bready, buttery, carb-filled, garlicy naan.
 I have never looked at bread in the same way since.
 It completed my experience that night and pretty much guaranteed the man sitting across from me another date.
 Whoever said that food is the way to a man’s stomach never understood the relationship a woman can have with her food.

 But once I started eating clean, I left my favorite Indian dishes behind and designated them as cheat meals.
 I can tell you, that got old pretty quickly.
 So I finally decided it was time to clean up this delicious encore to a meal.
 While it doesn’t get bubbly like traditional naan, it tastes remarkably similar.
 In fact, my husband likes this version just as much as the restaurant variety, and I hope you will too!

-- 1/2 cup milk (any type of milk, unsweetened – I used almond milk)
+- ½ cup milk (any type - I used unsweetened almond milk)